SMIC-GCSU/GCSU-Student-Managed-Investments-Committee/README.md

 # SMIC Portfolio Analysis

-Open source portfolio analysis and tracking software built by Joel Saucedo for the Student Managed Investment Committee (SMIC) at Georgia College & State University.
-This application provides comprehensive portfolio performance analysis, sector allocation tracking, and interactive visualizations for managing the university endowment fund with an initial investment of $100,000.
+Official portfolio analysis and tracking software for managing the university endowment fund of the Student Managed Investment Committee (SMIC) at Georgia College & State University.
+This application provides comprehensive portfolio performance analysis, sector allocation tracking, and interactive visualizations for the management of institutional investment assets.

 ## Project Overview